AbrarAlzubaidi/learnPHP/notes/arrays.md

 # arrays:
-a linear data strucure to store multiple values. rather than declaring multiple variables, we declare an array holds multi values.
+a linear data strucure to store multiple values. rather than declaring multiple variables, we can declare an array holds multiple values.

 ## array types:
 1. indexed array